 According to the IRS, all forms of gambling winnings are taxable among US residents.
 Winnings are filed as "other income" when you fill in their Form 1040 or Form 1040-SR. Gambling losses are deductibles and reported as "other itemized deductions."
 Players are required to keep receipts or any detailed recordings of their winnings and losses.

 Taxes for professional players are different since their winnings are their livelihood or their income.
 All winnings are subjected to the effective income tax rate than regular employees must cover.
 Professional players must report their winnings and expenses on the IRS Schedule C. Because winnings are considered income, losses are also treated as expenses or deductibles.
+In addition, casinos need to report winnings that exceed a certain amount.

 Good news to all UK players!
 Gambling income and winnings are not taxable.
 Even professional players can keep their earnings without having to cut a part of it for the taxmen.
 Instead of players, the government taxes all UKGC licensed casinos' profit instead.
 As per the Gambling Tax Reform 2014, only remote operators are required to pay taxes on a "place of consumption" basis as set by HMRC.